-However, if a beneficiary takes a total distribution of his or her share of the IRA in the year of death, you need not file a Form 5498 nor furnish an annual statement for that beneficiary.
+However, if a beneficiary takes a total distribution of his or her share of the IRA in the year of death, you need not file a Form 5498 nor furnish an annual statement for that beneficiary, but you must still file Form 5498 for the decedent.

-If you have no knowledge of the death of an IRA owner until after you are required to file Form 5498 (May 31), you are not required to file a corrected Form 5498 nor furnish a corrected annual statement.
+If you have no knowledge of the death of an IRA owner until after you are required to file Form 5498 (June 2), you are not required to file a corrected Form 5498 nor furnish a corrected annual statement.
 However, you must still provide the date-of-death valuation in a timely manner to the executor or administrator upon request.